BorjaRuizReverter/SigaaWebScraping/README.md

 ```

 ## Usage
-Finally, save the edition and run the python script.
-Type this if you are on Linux:
+Finally, it is just running the python script.
+So, type this if you are on Linux:
 ```Shell
 python3 SigaaWebScraping.py
 ```